5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbs-in-5gc.md

 > Important note: Currently, there is a limit of 20 MBS Sessions per MB-UPF.
 The range of IP multicast addresses being used for the MB-UPF to forward the multicast traffic to the gNB using the LLSSM is `239.0.0.4-239.0.0.24`.
 It is recommended to start the range for the SSM on the IP multicast address `239.0.0.25` onwards.

+Note that this tutorial makes use of methods to manage MBS Session and TMGI as described in this [tutorial](./managing-mbs-sessions-tmgi.html).
 ### Step 1: Creating an MBS Session

 Connect to the shell of the `test_mbs_af_as` container: